Nobody does blood splatter like Frank Miller.

 - Determinator: Marv, Martha Washington, and many others.

-- Heroic Sociopath: Pretty much all his protagonists, Sin City's Marv in particular.
+- Heroic Sociopath: All his protagonists, Sin City's Marv in particular.

 - Hollywood Atheist: Averted, actually.
-Despite being himself an atheist, he has been noted as generally writing all faiths, or lack thereof, with as much respect as anything else.
+Despite being himself an atheist, he has been noted as generally writing all religions (except for Islamism) or lack thereof, with as much respect as anything else.
 Some religious heroes (Daredevil), some villains (Sin City).
 Daredevil is notable since Miller was the first writer to portray him as overtly Catholic, and made it a major part of his character.

 - I Die Free: That's pretty much the Aesop of most of his independent work, particularly Bad Boy.